vlayer-xyz/vlayer/book/src/features/email.md

 By inspecting and parsing the email payload elements, we can generate a claim to be used on-chain.

 ## Getting `.eml` Files
-Obtaining an `.eml` file can be helpful for development purposes, such as testing own email proofs.
+Obtaining an `.eml` file can be helpful for development purposes, such as testing your own email proofs.
 Below are instructions for retrieving `.eml` files from common email clients.

 ### Gmail
 1. Open the email you want to save.